nadzyah/baseline-data-form/README.md

     };
 ```

 Each process of input validation is a separate function.
-Once you've defined new function, you should add it in `format_functions` variable, which contains format's name and the name of associated with it function.
-If you want to use your function automatically with specific label, you should add it in `static_formats` variable.
+Once you've defined a new function, you should add it in the `format_functions` variable, which contains the format's name and the name associated with its function.
+If you want to use your function automatically with a specific label, you should add it in the `static_formats` variable.

 ## Logic

-The conversion of yaml-data to web form is implemented the next way: yaml-data → json → web form.
-If you want to change visibility of the main form, edit `home.html` file.
-To get more information about the editor, which is used to convert json to web form, see [https://github.com/json-editor/json-editor](https://github.com/json-editor/json-editor).
+The conversion of YAML-data to webform is implemented the next way: YAML-data → JSON → webform.
+If you want to change the visibility of the main form, edit the `home.html` file.
+To get more information about the editor, which is used to convert JSON to webform, see [https://github.com/json-editor/json-editor](https://github.com/json-editor/json-editor).

-Also this json-editor is used to generate "commands" page.
-Once you've provided set of commands (in yaml format) for each device that you want the customer to execute in CLI, it is transformed in web-form with text-areas as it's defined in `modules/commands_to_schema.py` file.
+Also, this JSON-editor is used to generate the "commands" page.
+Once you've provided a set of commands (in YAML format) for each device that you want the customer to execute in CLI, it is transformed in webform with text-areas as it's defined in the `modules/commands_to_schema.py` file.

-Validation process is defined in `home.html` file (with JavaScript code).
+The validation process is defined in the `home.html` file (with JavaScript code).

 ### Unique substitutions and validation

-One-to-one relationship between specific label's name and the substitution for it (label and format for its input) is established with the next steps:
+A one-to-one relationship between the specific label's name and the substitution for it (label and format for its input) is established with the next steps:

 1. Get the original label's name.
 2. Write to the end of the name a random integer.
-3. Rewrite this specific label in yaml-data with the randomized one (from 2nd step).
+3. Rewrite this specific label in YAML-data with the randomized one (from 2nd step).
-4. Associate the unique label's name from 2nd step with the original one
+4. Associate the unique label's name from the 2nd step with the original one
-5. Associate substitution and format from the comment with the obtained from 2nd step label's name.
+5. Associate substitution and format from the comment with the obtained from the 2nd step label's name.